marcopeg/notes/terminal.md

 ## File Permissions

-    # change recursively to all files and folders
-    chmod -R 777 /var/www
+    // change recursively to all files and folders chmod -R 777 /var/www

 [http://djlab.com/2009/06/cpanel-suphp-chmod-all-files-644-and-all-folders-755/]() list some commands to change 755 to folders and 644 to files

+    // add executable permission to a file chmod +x ./file-name